open-education-hub/web-security/chapters/web-application-security/web-basics/reading/README.md

 - window, document, frames[], history, location, navigator (type and version of the browser)

-# MIME (Multipurpose Internet Mail Extensions)
+## MIME (Multipurpose Internet Mail Extensions)

 MIME is a specification for the format of non-text e-mail attachments that allows the attachment to be sent over the Internet.
 MIME allows your mail client or Web browser to send and receive things like spreadsheets and audio, video and graphics files via Internet mail.
 By default, many web servers are configured to report a MIME type of text/plain or application/octet-stream for unknown content types.
 As new content types are invented or added to web servers, web administrators may fail to add the new MIME types to their web server's configuration.
 This is a major source of problems for users of Gecko-based browsers, which respect the MIME types as reported by web servers and web applications.
-Here you can find an example for this type of vulnerability. [[4]](https://github.com/denimgroup/denimgroup-vulnerability-examples)
+[Here](https://github.com/denimgroup/denimgroup-vulnerability-examples) you can find an example for this type of vulnerability.

 **MIME Sniffing** - The browser will often not just look at the Content-Type header that the server is passing, but also the contents of the page.
 If it looks enough like HTML, it’ll be parsed as HTML. => This led to IE 6/7-era bugs where image and text files containing HTML tags would execute as HTML (not so common anymore).

 **Encoding Sniffing** - the encoding used on a document will be sniffed by browsers.
 If you don’t specify an encoding for an HTML document, the browser will apply heuristics to determine it.
 If you are able to control the way the browser decodes text, you may be able to alter the parsing.

-# Security Mechanism

 ## Isolation - Frames, HTML Sandboxing